A Closer Look at Prototype Classifier for Few-shot Image Classification: Introduction

-To overcome the disadvantages while inherits the advantages of a linear classifier with fine tuning, we analyze how to avoid meta-learning during the training phase and fine-tuning during the testing phase.
-Since a prototype classifier can be applied to any trained feature extractor and does not require any hyperparameter or fine-tuning in the testing phase, we focus on using a prototype classifier on the testing phase and training models in a standard classification manner.
-As we discuss in \cref{experiment}, we found that when we directly constructed prototypes from the feature vectors extracted using pre-trained models and applied the nearest neighbor method as in the testing phase in ProtoNet , this does not perform as well as the linear classifier with fine-tuning.
+To avoid meta-learning during the training phase and the linear evaluation during the testing phase, we focus on using a prototype classifier in the testing phase and training models in a standard classification manner.
+As we discuss in \cref{sec:experiment}, we found that when we directly constructed prototypes from the feature vectors extracted using pre-trained models and applied the nearest neighbor method as in the testing phase in ProtoNet , this does not perform as well as the linear-evaluation-based approach.
 We hypothesize that the reason is the difference between the loss function in ProtoNet and pre-trained models.
-As described in \cref{analysis}, if we consider a prototype as a pseudo sample average of the features in each class, the loss function of ProtoNet can be considered having a regularizing effect that makes it closer to the sample average of the class.
+As described in \cref{analysis}, if we consider a prototype as a pseudo sample average of the features in each class, the loss function of ProtoNet can be considered as having a regularizing effect that makes it closer to the sample average of a class.
 Since standard classification training computes cross-entropy loss with additional linear projection to make the features linearly separable, the loss function does not have such an effect and can cause large within-class variance.
-Figure \ref{feature_distribution_cifar} shows a scatter plot of the features extracted using a neural network with two dimension output trained on cifar-10 with ProtoNet(\ref{subfig:embed_cifar10_protonet}) and cross-entropy loss with a linear projection layer(\ref{subfig:embed_cifar10_normal}).
-This figure implies that the features extracted using a model trained in a standard classification manner distributes away from the origin and causes large within-class variance along the direction of the norm of class mean vectors, while that of ProtoNet is more centered to its class means.
-This phenomenon is also observed in face recognition literatures \citep{centerloss, sphereface, cosface, arcface}.
+Figure \ref{figure:feature_distribution_cifar} shows a scatter plot of the features extracted using a neural network with two dimension output trained on CIFAR-10 with ProtoNet(\ref{subfig:embed_cifar10_protonet}) and cross-entropy loss with a linear projection layer(\ref{subfig:embed_cifar10_normal}).
+This figure indicates that the features extracted using a model trained in a standard classification manner get distributed away from the origin and cause large within-class variance along the direction of the class mean vectors, while those of ProtoNet are more centered to its class means.
+This phenomenon is also observed in face recognition literature \citep{centerloss, sphereface, cosface, arcface}.